TICKS AT THE BEACH

 The Asian Longhorned Tick: A Growing Concern

-First identified in the U.S. in 2017 (New Jersey), the Asian longhorned tick has now spread to at least 19 states.
+First identified in the U.S. in 2017, the Asian longhorned tick has spread rapidly.

 • Ehrlichiosis